Currency

 The study, published in the journal Vision, found that the "Santa face" was indistinguishable from other men's faces.

-The program did not classify as Santa any depictions of St. Nicholas, the early Christian bishop whose habit of secretly giving gifts is believed to have inspired modern ideas about the symbol of Christmas.
+The program did not classify any depictions of St. Nicholas, the early Christian bishop whose habit of secretly giving gifts is believed to have inspired modern ideas about the symbol of Christmas, as Santa.

 Wright suggested that all animators attending the annual World Congress of Santa Clauses should take this test.

-Subscribe to OBOZ.UA channels in Telegram and Viber to keep up with the latest events.
+Subscribe to OBOZ.UA channels on Telegram and Viber to keep up with the latest events.